santistebanc/ffmpegstreamer/README.md

    docker-compose logs ffmpeg-streamer
    ```

 4. **Health check fails**: The health check uses curl, which is included in the base image.
-If it fails, check if the Flask app is running properly.
+If it fails, check if the Node.js server is running properly.

 ### Viewing Logs